 Take notice if your daughter suddenly starts to avoid you.
 She may want to communicate by text rather than talk on the phone because she knows she is slurring her words or sounds “speedy.”
 She might make excuses about coming to visit because she doesn’t want you to notice there has been a change in her appearance.
 Or, she could possibly start avoiding you altogether.

-If regular phone conversations or visits start to become an issue, this should definitely be cause for concern.
+If regular phone conversations or visits start to become an issue, this should be cause for concern.

-5. You Have An Intuitive Feeling That Something Is Not Quite Right
+5. You Have an Intuitive Feeling That Something Is Not Quite Right

 You know your daughter – perhaps better than anyone on the planet.
 Don’t underestimate your own intuition.
 If you feel like something is “off,” it probably is.
 If she seems like she is “not herself,” she may be struggling with an addiction.

 Keep in mind that addiction and dishonesty go hand-in-hand.
-She may lie to you if she has a substance abuse disorder because she is ashamed and she doesn’t want you to know.
+She may lie to you if she has a substance use disorder because she is ashamed and she doesn’t want you to know.
 Or, she may lie to you because she is lying to herself.
 Denial is common among college students who use drugs and alcohol frequently.
 They think they are having harmless fun and they don’t realize the danger that they are in.

 If you believe your daughter may have a drug or alcohol problem, but you’re not sure, we’re here to help.
 At New Directions for Women, we have been helping women of all ages get sober for 40 years and we believe in restoring health and wellness to families.
 We can provide a free, confidential assessment to help you determine if your daughter has an addiction that requires treatment.